PERSONAL LOAN

 Lenders make their money on monthly interest charges, so if you reduce the number of payments they receive, you're effectively cutting their profit.
 Prepayment penalties help the lender recoup some or all of the interest charges they'd otherwise lose if you pay your loan off early.

 Commonly known as a returned check fee, a non-sufficient funds (NSF) fee is a penalty most lenders assess when you try to pay your bill using an account that doesn't have enough cash in it to cover the entire payment.
-NSF fees, which typically range from $20-50, help your lender cover the costs of processing a check (or electronic payment) that wasn't valid.
+NSF fees, which are usually around $32, help your lender cover the costs of processing a check (or electronic payment) that wasn't valid.

 For instance, if you write a $550 check for your monthly loan payment and only have $450 in your account, the check will "bounce."
 Since the lender won't be able to complete the transaction, they'll charge an NSF fee — on top of any penalties your credit union or bank may impose — for their time and inconvenience.
 Chances are good your lender will also assess a late payment penalty because they didn't receive your payment by the due date.